Links

 Curriculum

-You must complete 81 credit hours in the public health program: 51 core credits, 12 cognate credits and 18 credits in an emphasis area.
+You must complete 81 credit hours in the public health program: 51 core credits, 12 cognate credits, and a minor or 18 credits of electives.
 The BSPH curriculum sequencing chart illustrates your pathway through these requirements.
 WMU also works closely with most community colleges in Michigan, providing a clear public health transfer path directly from community college to WMU.
 Here is one example.

 Course descriptions Curriculum Sequence